FancyDucc/3D-Particle-System/docs/prerequisites.md

 # Prerequisites

-The **3D Particle Emitter** module is designed to work  with the **ObjectCache** module, which helps optimize the reuse of parts for better performance.
-The good news is you don’t need to worry about setting it up separately, it comes preinstalled with the **3D Particle Emitter** system.
+The **VortexFX System** module is designed to work  with the **ObjectCache** module, which helps optimize the reuse of parts for better performance.
+The good news is you don’t need to worry about setting it up separately, it comes preinstalled with the **VortexFX System** system.

-The **ObjectCache** module is already included with the **3D Particle Emitter** module, so there's no need for additional downloads or installations.
-It’s integrated and ready to use as soon as you set up the **3D Particle Emitter**.
+The **ObjectCache** module is already included with the **VortexFX System** module, so there's no need for additional downloads or installations.
+It’s integrated and ready to use as soon as you set up the **VortexFX System**.

 ---